goinvo/goinvo.com/src/case-studies/partners-insight.md

 #### The team of expert reviewers that make up the IRB

 We interviewed IRB reviewers, individuals often with clinical or administrative backgrounds tasked with inspecting protocols for errors or signs of unethical research and ultimately responsible for signing off on the protocols.
-Many of the reviewers, expedited reviewers in particular, spent a significant amount of their lives within Insight—at least five days a week, eight hours a day, often much more—working with tools that, unfortunately, did not support an efficient review process.
+Many of the reviewers, expedited reviewers in particular, spent a significant amount of their lives within Insight &mdash;at least five days a week, eight hours a day, often much more &mdash;working with tools that, unfortunately, did not support an efficient review process.
 On a typical day, a reviewer might need to examine dozens of studies, working closely with the frequently frustrated members of research teams who were trying to push their protocol through, and keeping track of recommendations and instructions for each of these studies over the course of the entire process, which could span several weeks.

 ![interviews](/images/case-studies/partners/insight/insight-interview.jpg)